Rahul555-droid/video-player-with-preview-cropper/README.md

 - Modify the default video file by replacing `/superman_720p.mp4`.
 - Add new aspect ratios in the `useCropper` hook.
 - Adjust the debounce delay for metadata recording in `recordMetadata` (default: 100ms).

-## Known Limitations
-- The "Recorded Session Playback" feature is not implemented.

 ## Technologies Used
 - **Framework**: React